Krillh/Airzlinshire/Peoples/Reproduction.md

 There are other traits specific to each
 ### Giants

+### Fayons
+[[Fayons]] as host parents are the most likely species to have a species trait transfer from the non-host parent.
 ### Humans
-When another species is the host parent with a [[Humans|human]], there is a random chance that the
+When another species is the host parent with a [[Humans|human]], there is a random chance that the fetus will be human instead of the species of the host parent.
+This happens in about 4% of inceptions across the board but is most common with [[Survivors]].